kflu/kflu.github.io/_posts/2016-08-27-csharp-parsing-evaluating-roslyn.md

 Using it in F#
 ====
 Same thing can be used in F#.
-I have difficulty using it in a F# script file with paket (either one of them has problem).
-But I can successfully use it in a F# console application with nuget (via Visual Studio).
+I can successfully use it in a F# console application with nuget (via Visual Studio).

 ```fsharp
 open Microsoft.CodeAnalysis